Five myths about the homebuying process

 Myth #2: “I have a trusted real estate agent—I don’t need homebuyer education.”

 One of the biggest things I advise people: Know that your buying power is your buying power.
-It's not your real estate agent's buying power.
+It’s not your real estate agent’s buying power.
 I have seen instances where clients let their real estate agents take the lead here.
-Remember that once the deal is done, that monthly mortgage payment—for the next 20 or 30 years—is yours, not your real estate agent's.
-It's so important to understand what you're setting yourself up for.
-First-time homebuyer (FTHB) education will help you do this—and so much more.
+Remember that once the deal is done, that monthly mortgage payment—for the next 20 or 30 years—is yours, not your real estate agent’s.
+It’s so important to understand what you’re setting yourself up for.
+Way Finders’ First-time Homebuyer (FTHB) education will help you do this—and so much more.

 Myth #3: “I know my credit score—I checked it on Credit Karma.”